rimjhimroy/NGS_Snakemake/README.md

 ### Example ###

 The repository was extracted in `/tmp/SnakeMakeVlpb` , with ```git clone https://git.wur.nl/warri004/SnakemakeVLPB.git /tmp/SnakeMakeVlpb```.
+Please note the capitol "M" in the target directory.

 To let Snakemake find our code, we need to add that directory to the `PYTHONPATH`: